Deepest-Project/README/README.md

 Here are some descriptions for our git repositories.

 ## About Deepest
+We are enthusiasts of deep learning from Seoul, Korea.
+Deepest is made up of researchers and engineers studying deeply in deep learning with a wide rage of interests.

 ## About our Git page
-we categorize our research/development projects as follows.
+We categorize our research/development projects as follows.
 - Vision
 - Natural Language Processing
 - Audio/Speech Processing